-Timken Company (The) found using ticker (TKR) now have 9 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 76 and 62 with a mean TP of 70.56.
-Now with the previous closing price of 71.01 this indicates there is a potential downside of -.6%.
-There is a 50 day moving average of 59.53 and the 200 day MA is 50.31.
-The company has a market cap of $5,276m.
-You can visit the company’s website by visiting: http://www.timken.com
+Timken Company (The) found using ticker (TKR) now have 9 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 76 and 62 and has a mean target at 70.56.
+Given that the stocks previous close was at 71.01 this would indicate that there is a downside of -.6%.
+There is a 50 day moving average of 59.53 and the 200 day moving average is 50.31.
+The market cap for the company is $5,276m.
+Find out more information at: http://www.timken.com

 The potential market cap would be $5,243m based on the market concensus.